kylegilman/video-embed-thumbnail-generator/readme.txt

 * `skin="example-css-class"` Completely change the look of the video player. <a href="http://designer.videojs.com/">Video.js provides a custom skin designer here.</a>
 * `nativecontrolsfortouch="true/false` disable Video.js styling and show the built-in video controls on mobile devices.
 This will disable the resolution selection button.

-= These options will only affect Flash playback in Strobe Media Playback video elements.
-They will have no effect on other players. =

-* `autohide="true/false"` specify whether to autohide the control bar after a few seconds.
-* `playbutton="true/false"` turns the big play button overlay in the middle of the video on or off.
-* `streamtype="live/recorded/DVR"` I honestly don't know what this is for.
-* `scalemode="letterbox/none/stretch/zoom"` If the video display size isn't the same as the video file, this determines how the video will be scaled.
-* `backgroundcolor="#rrggbb"` set the background color to whatever hex code you want.
-* `configuration="http://www.example.com/config.xml"` Lets you specify all these flashvars in an XML file.
-* `skin="http://www.example.com/skin.xml"` Completely change the look of the video player.

 = These options are available for video galleries (options work the same as standard WordPress image galleries) =